StockNews.com Begins Coverage on Universal Security Instruments (NYSEAMERICAN:UUU)

-StockNews.com started coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report report published on Wednesday.
+StockNews.com began coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report sent to investors on Tuesday.
 The brokerage issued a buy rating on the stock.

 Separately, TheStreet raised shares of Universal Security Instruments from a d+ rating to a c- rating in a report on Monday, September 25th.

 Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last posted its earnings results on Friday, August 18th.
-The company reported $0.07 EPS for the quarter.
-The company had revenue of $6.70 million during the quarter.
+The company reported $0.07 earnings per share (EPS) for the quarter.
+The firm had revenue of $6.70 million for the quarter.
 Universal Security Instruments had a return on equity of 19.18% and a net margin of 4.09%.

-An institutional investor recently raised its position in Universal Security Instruments stock.
-Vanguard Group Inc. grew its holdings in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) by 9.3% during the first quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 45,910 shares of the company’s stock after purchasing an additional 3,900 shares during the period.
-Vanguard Group Inc. owned approximately 1.99% of Universal Security Instruments worth $195,000 at the end of the most recent reporting period.
+An institutional investor recently bought a new position in Universal Security Instruments stock.
+Geneos Wealth Management Inc. acquired a new position in Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 32,800 shares of the company’s stock, valued at approximately $139,000.
+Geneos Wealth Management Inc. owned 1.42% of Universal Security Instruments at the end of the most recent reporting period.

 Universal Security Instruments Company Profile